gridbugs/gridbugs.org/collections/_posts/2023-01-15-demystifying-floating-points.md

 The second point is the most important for understanding floating points. __Each successive pair of powers of 2 has 2^23 - 1 floating point values evenly spread out between them.__
+There are 2^23 - 1 floats between 0.125 and 0.25, between 1 and 2, between 1024
+and 2048, and between 8,388,608 (2^23) and 16,777,216 (2^24).
+As the numeric
+range between consecutive powers of 2 increases, the number of floats between them stays the same at 2^23 - 1; the floats just get more spread out.
+This is the reason that values with lower magnitudes can be more precisely represented with floating points.

 Some implications of this:
  - in between 1 and 2, consecutive float values are 2^-23 apart from one